daveking63/creative_coding_p5js/exercise_2_contemporary_visual_art/Readme.md

-This is a rendition of Julian Stanczak 'Constellation Red'.
+This is a rendition of Julian Stanczak 'Constellation in Red'.
 Stanczak was one of the founders and leaders of the Op Art movement A copy of the original is provided at:

 https:geoform.net/artists/julian-stanczak/